 REDUCED RISK OF ALZHEIMER'S

-With an estimated 5.5 million seniors suffering from Alzheimer's in the U.S. alone, treatment methods are heavily scrutinized and highly valued.
-Amazingly, recent research has even demonstrated a link between playing video games and a reduced risk of Alzheimer’s.
+With an estimated 6 million seniors suffering from Alzheimer's in the U.S. alone, treatment methods are heavily scrutinized and highly valued.
+Amazingly, research from 2017 has even demonstrated a link between playing video games and a reduced risk of Alzheimer’s.